Between beaches, ports and the Breton countryside

 Together with the forest of the Abbey of Saint-Maurice, the ensemble offers long walks to enjoy nature, fauna and flora.

 Views of the Laïta river are just as exceptional, including the “Rocher Royal”.
-Whether you’re a hiker, a runner or just a family stroller, the Carnoët forest is multifunctional.
+Whether you’re a hiker, a runner or just a family stroller, the Carnoët forest is multi-purpose.

 On the same Kercordonner site, you’ll find a covered walkway or, more commonly, a dolmen.
 The name dolmen comes from the Breton “dol” meaning “table” and “men” meaning “stone”.
-Legend has it that these megaliths were once the dwellings of the korrigans.
+Legend has it that these megaliths were once home to the korrigans.

-Moëlan-sur-mer’s best-known covered alley is that of Kermeur-Bihan, which was the site of an archaeological dig in 1882.
-At over 16 metres long, the dolmen is protected by oak trees, keeping it in excellent condition.
+The best-known covered alley in Moëlan-sur-mer is that of Kermeur-Bihan, which was the site of an archaeological dig in 1882.
+At over 16 metres long, this dolmen is protected by oak trees, keeping it in excellent condition.

 What to see around Moëlan-sur-Mer?